georgewatson/deoxyribose/README.md

 If the value is greater than 0, it is printed infinitely.

 ```
-ATG Start                           ..A Thr   Destination of Ser
+ATG Start                           TAA Stop
-AAA Block size = 0                  TGA Stop

-TGT Cys     Destination of Asn
+TGA Block size = 56                 TGT Cys     Destination of Asn
-GAA Glu     Duplicate
+GAA Glu     Duplicate               GAG Glu     Duplicate
-AAA Lys     Pop as int
+AAA Lys     Pop as int              AAA Lys     Pop as int

-TCT Ser     If <= 0, jump to Thr
+TCT Ser     If >= 0, jump to Thr    AAT Asn     Jump back to Cys

-AAT Asn     Jump back to Cys
+AAC Asn     Jump back to Cys

-AC.         ...loop to start
+TTA                                 ACT Thr     Destination of Ser
 ```
-A few bytes have been golfed away here by making use of the fact that execution loops back around to the start.
+This code is heavily golfed, making heavy use of frameshifts for maximum compression.

+Execution starts at the initial ATG (note that there are no integer literals anywhere, so the block size is meaningless and can be used for other purposes, as has been done here).
+The top stack element is printed, then the magic happens.
+* If the top stack element (the user input) is zero, we jump forward to the `ACT` formed by Asn and the following `TTA` (which would code for Leu, but is never actually read in this reference frame), resulting in a frameshift.
+  Looping back to the start forms the stop codon `TAA`.
+* If the top stack element is 1, we continue reading to Asn, which searches backwards for a Cys.
+This is found in the `TGT` formed by the start codon and the block size, so we jump back there, frameshifted.
+  We now enter a tighter, less complex loop, which simply prints the top stack element indefinitely.

-Frameshifts allow the same base sequence to do two different things: here, ACATGAAA can be read as AC**ATGAAA**, a start codon and a block size, or as **ACATGA**AA, a Thr and a stop codon.
+As this demonstrates, frameshifts and degeneracy are powerful tools that allow the same base sequence to do two (or more!) totally different things.

 Note that the code
 `ATGAAC TCT TGTCATAACAAAAAT ACTTAG`